jeghers/playgen/README.md

 * Edit `windows-service-config.js` and adjust the configuration data to suit your needs.
 Most importantly, set `script` to the proper directory path.
-You can optionally adjust other setting if you like (at your own risk).
+You can optionally adjust other settings if you like (at your own risk).